Trier Gospels

 The Trier Gospels is a Gospel book that contains the works and illustration of: Matthew, Mark, Luke, and John.
-The Trier Gospels was written by two scribes between the years 720 and 740 A.D. in Echternach Abbey The gospel is currently located at Trier Cathedral Treasury.
+It was copied by two scribes between the years 720 and 740 A.D. in Echternach Abbey The gospel is currently located at Trier Cathedral Treasury.

 Scribes

 There were two primary authors of the Trier Gospels.
 Thomas seemed to be the leader and the more accomplished Insular scribe and artist, very similar to that of the Lindisfarne scriptorium.
 He also practiced some art inspired by the Mediterranean style.
 The other Author was an unknown Frankish person appeared to be a disciple which used Merovingian script and art for the ornamental initial.
 Most of the major initials, drawings, and writings at the beginning of the book were written by Thomas.
 We know his name for he did sign a couple of his pictures "Thomas scribsit" This shows his importance and that he was head scribe for the book.
 The last section and assembling of the book was done by the unknown Frank.
 His writing eventually became a combination of Merovingian and Insular styles.